chinchalinchin/scrilla/README.md

 where `<key>` is one of the values: **ALPHA_VANTAGE_KEY**, **QUANDL_KEY** or **IEX_KEY**. `<value>` is the corresponding key itself given to you after registration. `<value>` is case-sensitive!

+Keep in mind if using this method to store the API keys, the keys will be stored unencrypted in the local <i>/data/common/</i> directory.

 # Environment

 A sample environment file is located [here](https://github.com/chinchalinchin/scrilla/blob/develop/main/env/.sample.env), along with comments describing the purpose of each variable.
 The application sets sensible defaults for most of the environment variable configurations, but there are several required environment variables you will need to set yourself.